LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts.md

 vir tual int size() const = 0; // const member function (§4.2.1)
 vir tual ˜Container() {} // destr uctor (§4.2.2)
 };

 This class is a pure interface to specific containers defined later.
-The word vir tual means ‘‘may be redefined later in a class derived from this one.’’
-Unsurprisingly, a function declared vir tual is called a virtual function.
+The word virtual means ‘‘may be redefined later in a class derived from this one.’’
+Unsurprisingly, a function declared virtual is called a virtual function.

+This is the rule for creating an abstract class: You must have at least one abstract virtual function in your class.
+If you don’t, the class will not be abstract, and users of the class will be able to create instances of it.
+But if you do have at least one abstract virtual function, the compiler will issue an error message when you and other users try to create an instance of the class.
+In your extensive travels throughout the virtual world of C++, you are likely to encounter a slightly different term for abstract virtual function.
+That term is pure virtual function.
+Although the name sounds all pristine and pure, it means the same thing.
+You can use either term.

 A class derived from Container provides an implementation for the Container interface.
 The curious =0 syntax says the function is pure virtual; that is, some class derived from Container must define the function.
 Thus, it is not possible to define an object that is just a Container.
 For example:
 Container c; // error : there can be no objects of an abstract class